africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/We all are learning, modifying, or destroying ideas all the time. Rapid destruction of your ideas when the time is right is one of the most valuable qualities you can acquire - Charlie Munger.md

 ---
 {"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/We all are learning, modifying, or destroying ideas all the time.
 Rapid destruction of your ideas when the time is right is one of the most valuable qualities you can acquire - Charlie Munger/","title":"We all are learning, modifying, or destroying ideas all the time.
-Rapid destruction of your ideas when the time is right is one of the most valuable qualities you can acquire - Charlie Munger","noteIcon":""}
+Rapid destruction of your ideas when the time is right is one of the most valuable qualities you can acquire - Charlie Munger","noteIcon":"","created":"2024-02-04T22:04:08.343+03:00","updated":"2024-02-14T20:18:36.524+03:00"}
 ---